rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 import { reducer } from ./message;
 {{< /highlight >}}

-Both key takeways, modules and clear boundaries, help you to organize your code.
+Both key takeways, feature modules and clear boundaries, help you to organize your code.

 {{% chapter_header "Naming Conventions" "namingConventions" %}}

 Naming can be one of the most difficult things in software engineering.
 A proper naming convention is a best practice in order to have maintainable and comprehensive code.
 React + Redux offers a lot of constraints where to organize your code, but is not opinionated about naming.
-Whether your function resides in a reducer or component, is an action creator or selector - always you want to have a naming convention for it.
+Whether your function resides in a reducer or component, is an action creator or selector - you should have a naming convention for it.
 You should have it before you scale your application, otherwise you end up with untraceable callbacks and refactorings.
 I am used to have for each type of function a prefix.

 In a component a callback comes with the little word `on` as prefix (onCreateReply).
 The prefix in a reducer to change the state is `apply` (applyCreateReply), in a selector it is `get` (getReply) and in a action creator it is `do` (doCreateReply).
 You don't need to follow these recommendations, but I would suggest to follow your own naming conventions at least.

 {{% chapter_header "Tracing State Changes" "tracingStateChanges" %}}

 In a growing application with plenty of actions you want to have traceable state changes.
 One neat helper to see all of your state changes is {{% a_blank "redux-logger" "https://github.com/evgenyrodionov/redux-logger" %}}.
 Each logging shows the previous state, the action and the next state.

 But you want to ensure that your actions are recognizable.
 Therefore I recommend to have prefixes for your action types.

 {{< highlight javascript >}}
-// bad
-const CREATE_MESSAGE_REPLY = 'CREATE_MESSAGE_REPLY';

-// good
-const CREATE_REPLY = 'message/CREATE_REPLY';
+const MESSAGE_CREATE_REPLY = 'message/CREATE_REPLY';
 {{< /highlight >}}

-The naming `CREATE_REPLY` doesn't look very unique.
-You could create a reply for some other domain object than a message.
-But once you import the constant, the origin from where you import it will tell you more about its domain belonging.
 Now whenever you create a message reply, you will see the logging `message/CREATE_REPLY`.
 In case of a state bug you can quickly trace the faulty state change.

 {{% chapter_header "Keep Your State Flat" "flatState" %}}